bmrb-io/BMRB-API/README.md

 The following match types are possible for `match_type`:

-* `BMRB Entry Tracking System` - The entry is an exact match as tracked by the BMRB entry tracking system.
+* `Exact` - The entry is an exact match as tracked by the BMRB entry tracking system.
 There is a one-to-one correspondence between this queried entry and the provided BMRB ID.
 * `BLAST Match` - The entry was found during a routine BLAST search.